aniket-chakraborty2001/Fitbit-Analysis/README.md

 The first step of any project is data analysis.
 It also has some sub stages.
 They are - EDA (Explanatory Data Analysis), Data Manipulation and Data Visualization.
 Here we will discuss these three steps shortly.

 * **EDA (Explanatory Data Analysis):** This step in the first basic step of any data analysis project.
 The things that comes under this step are -
 *           Reading the data in a variable called 'data' using **pandas library**
 *           Checking the data types of the data frame's columns.
-           * Observing the Column names.
+*           Obserrving the Column names.
 *           Determining the shape of the data frame.
 *           Getting the first 5 rows of the data frame.